Coed Affiliates Pershing Rifles: History

 In 1969, several CAPER Regiments were established and they aligned with existing Pershing Rifles Regiments which provided some oversight.
-Establishment of CAPER Regiments allowed for more concentration on unit expansion and better support to local CAPER Companies.
+The establishment of CAPER Regiments allowed for more concentration on unit expansion and better support to local CAPER Companies.
 That same year, Colonel Iris Rodriguez was promoted to CAPER Brigadier General to elevate her to a rank above that of the regimental commanders.

-On February 5, 1972 CAPER Headquarters moved to the Kansas State University.
-At this time the National Staff consisted of 17 officers which had oversight for 4 Regiments and 35 Companies.
+On February 5, 1972, CAPER Headquarters moved to the Kansas State University.
+At this time the National Staff consisted of 17 officers who had oversight for 4 Regiments and 35 Companies.
 At the 1973 National Convention CAPER held a separate drill meet for the first time.

-Around 1976 CAPER National Headquarters moved to Auburn University, In 1978 it moved to Appalachian State University and in 1979 when it again moved to Seton Hall University.
+Around 1976 CAPER National Headquarters moved to Auburn University, In 1978 it moved to Appalachian State University, and in 1979 when it again moved to Seton Hall University.

-The U.S. Armed Forces move towards fully integrating women signaled the beginning of the end of the CAPER organization.
-By the mid 1970s, female students were able to take Reserve Officers Training Corps (ROTC) classes at their universities and soon were able to join Pershing Rifles.
+The U.S. Armed Force's move towards fully integrating women signaled the beginning of the end of the CAPER organization.
+By the mid-1970s, female students were able to take Reserve Officers Training Corps (ROTC) classes at their universities and soon were able to join Pershing Rifles.
 Around that same time Pershing Rifles units started allowing non-ROTC cadets to join.
 Eventually Pershing Rifles Companies integrated CAPER members into their organization.
 Although the exact date is unknown the CAPER was disbanded in the early 1980s.

 Some CAPER Companies chose not to join Pershing Rifles and established a new national organization called Pershing Angels that still exists today.

-Units
+Chapters

-CAPER units were predominantly on the East coast and in the South.
+CAPER companies or chapters were predominantly on the East Coast and in the South.
 Many CAPER companies shared the same numbering as their affiliated Pershing Rifles Company.
+The units were divided into regiments in 1970.

-Known Coed Affiliates Pershing Rifles (CAPER) units and other female auxiliaries to Pershing Rifles:
+Following is a list of known Coed Affiliates Pershing Rifles companies and other female auxiliaries to Pershing Rifles.